Anchor PDAs and Accounts

 include all arguments up until the last one you will be using.

-, you need to list all three arguments in the #[instruction(...)]
+input_three, you need to list all three arguments in the #[instruction(...)]

 attribute macro.

-However, if your constraints only reference input_one
+However, if your constraints only reference input_one and input_two, you can

-omit input_three
+omit input_three.

 pub fn example_instruction(